archeryue/easy.video/README.md

 - 🎨 **AI Image Generation**: Create stunning images from text descriptions
 - 🎬 **AI Video Generation**: Generate videos from text prompts and images
 - 💬 **Intelligent Chat Interface**: Natural language interaction with AI
-- 🖼️ **Interactive Canvas**: View, download, and manipulate generated content
+- 🖼️ **Multi-Content Canvas**: View multiple images and videos in grid or detail view, with zoom, navigation, and batch download capabilities
 - 🚀 **Cloud Ready**: Optimized for Google Cloud Run deployment
 - 📱 **Responsive Design**: Beautiful UI that works on all devices